Atypical hemolytic uremic syndrome: Historical Prognosis

 Since the approval of eculizumab (Soliris) the prognosis for aHUS patients has improved greatly.
 Risk of relapse is present after discontinuation of eculizumab treatment and close monitoring is required.

 Epidemiology

 aHUS can be inherited or acquired, and does not appear to vary by race, gender, or geographic area.
 As expected with an ultra-rare disease, data on the prevalence of aHUS are extremely limited.
 A pediatric prevalence of 3.3 cases per million population is documented in one publication of a European hemolytic uremic syndrome (HUS) registry involving 167 pediatric patients.
+Of aHUS cases, approximately 60 percent have genetically inherited aHUS.

 Society and culture

 Naming

 Atypical hemolytic uremic syndrome (aHUS) has also been referred to as diarrhea-negative hemolytic-uremic syndrome (D− HUS).

 Research directions

 Patient advocacy groups have been helping to determine research priorities.